 - Manganese is needed for cell growth

-Many multi-vitamin and multi-minerals supplements on the market seem to forget the importance of these trace minerals.
-Luckily, there are companies such as Trace Minerals Research that are in the forefront of bringing the importance of these minerals into light.
+Luckily there are companies such as Trace Minerals Research that is at the forefront of bringing the importance of these minerals into the light.

 - Adding a few drops of trace minerals to filtered water is a great way to get them into your diet.

 Even a simple fix such as using sea salt with trace minerals has helped people suffering from minor deficiencies recover.